Magayaga/BINPL/README.md

 <h1 align="center">BINPL</h1>

 BINPL (also known as **Binary-like Programming Language**) is a low-level programming language that binary codes to execute machine code programs, decimal number systems, or hexadecimal number systems.
 It is the program that reads binary data from a file and interprets it based on the specified mode (decimal, hexadecimal, or ASCII character).
 It was written in **C**, **C++**, and **Rust** programming languages.
-It was created and developed on February 25, 2024, by Cyril John Magayaga, who is the best known for the [Hyzero](https://github.com/magayaga/hyzero) and [Xenly](https://github.com/magayaga/xenly) programming languages.
+It was created and developed on February 25, 2024, by Cyril John Magayaga, who is best known for the [Hyzero](https://github.com/magayaga/hyzero) and [Xenly](https://github.com/magayaga/xenly) programming languages.

-BINPL is the available for the **Windows** operating systems.
+BINPL is available on February 25, 2024 for the **Windows** operating system.

 ## Getting start